 - PISCES will be developed using a 'financial markets infrastructure (FMI) sandbox'.
 This will be the second use of the FSMA 2023 FMI Sandbox powers (following the creation of the Digital Securities Sandbox).
-Establishment requires HM Treasury to make secondary legislation under FSMA 2023 for the legal framework and for the FCA to make rules and guidance in relation to applications, and the operation and oversight of the sandbox. - In November 2024, HM Treasury set out its proposed approach, along with a draft statutory instrument (PISCES SI) which will provide the legal framework for the PISCES Sandbox. - In December 2024, the FCA consulted in CP24/29 on PISCES sandbox arrangements, inviting feedback by 17 February 2025 on proposals in relation to: - Rules for operators on establishing arrangements for pre- and post-trade disclosures in connection with trading events on PISCES; - Requirements for operators on organising and running trading events; - Requirements for operators in relation to oversight and prevention of market manipulation; - FCA's approach to determining sandbox applications; - Requirements for intermediaries establishing consumer protections for retail investors who are individuals and eligible to trade on PISCES; and - Proposals for guidance on how existing rules and guidance in the FCA Handbook apply to persons when they are participating in PISCES. - The FCA will publish further information in early 2025 for firms interested in applying to be a PISCES operator. - HM Treasury intends to lay the PISCES SI before Parliament by May 2025, The FCA expects to publish its final rules shortly thereafter.
-Firms wishing to run a PISCES platform will have to apply to the FCA, and once approved will be able to run intermittent trading events.
+Establishment requires HM Treasury to make secondary legislation under FSMA 2023 for the legal framework and for the FCA to make rules and guidance in relation to applications, and the operation and oversight of the sandbox. - In November 2024, HM Treasury set out its proposed approach, along with draft regulations setting out the legal framework for the PISCES Sandbox.
+HM Treasury laid the Regulations before Parliament on 15 May, and they entered into force on 5 June 2025. - In December 2024, the FCA consulted in CP24/29 on PISCES sandbox arrangements.
+The FCA published its final policy (PS25/6) in June 2025 relating to: - Rules for operators on establishing arrangements for pre- and post-trade disclosures in connection with trading events on PISCES; - Requirements for operators on organising and running trading events; - Requirements for operators in relation to oversight and prevention of market manipulation; - FCA's approach to determining sandbox applications; - Requirements for intermediaries establishing consumer protections for retail investors who are individuals and eligible to trade on PISCES; and - Guidance on how existing rules and guidance in the FCA Handbook apply to persons when they are participating in PISCES. - The PISCES Sandbox launched in June 2025 and trading in the sandbox is expected to start later in 2025. - The FCA has published information for firms interested in applying to be a PISCES operator.